eastmaels/steemblog.github.io/_posts/account/deanliu/2018-07-23_messages-of-the-wall.md

 - - -

-This page is synchronized from the post: [牆的訊息・Messages of the Wall](https://steemit.com/@deanliu/messages-of-the-wall)
+This page is synchronized from the post: ['牆的訊息・Messages of the Wall'](https://steemit.com/@deanliu/messages-of-the-wall)